OWASP/owasp-mastg/Document/0x06c-Reverse-Engineering-and-Tampering.md

 [Frida](https://www.frida.re "Frida") is a runtime instrumentation framework that lets you inject JavaScript snippets or portions of your own library into native Android and iOS apps.
 If you've already read the Android section of this guide, you should be quite familiar with this tool.

-If you haven't already done so, install the Frida Python package on your host machine:
+If you haven't already done so, install the Frida Python package on your host computer:

 ```bash
 $ pip install frida